tpankratz1/Final-Project-Stroke-Prediction/README.md

 - Rachel Rautenberg

 ### Selected topic
-The goal of this project is to predict which factors may correlate (and possibly contribute) to higher stroke mortality rates within the United States, looking at any variances by region, state and county.
+The goal of this project is to find out if we are able to predict which factors may correlate (and possibly contribute) to higher stroke mortality rates within the United States.
 Factors which we've explored, trained and tested through various machine learning models include:

 Health-related factors:
 - Smoking